Sign in

 Quarantine Station Walk

-Located within the Point Nepean National Park, this walk takes you around a historical precinct containing almost 50 heritage listed buildings.
+Located within the Point Nepean National Park, the Quarantine Station Walk takes you around a historical precinct containing almost 50 heritage listed buildings.
 Built in 1852, they offer a glimpse into how new Australians spent their first few weeks here, with a community of hospitals, a disinfecting complex and morgue processing both humans and livestock.
-The precinct’s sprawling lawns and far-reaching bay views make it a walk that’s as scenic as it is interesting.
+The precinct’s sprawling lawns and far-reaching bay views make it a walk in the Mornington Peninsula that’s as scenic as it is interesting.

 Distance: 2 kilometres